ESBenchmark/ESBench/docs/api/runner.md

 The `esbench` package exports 2 entry points:

 * `esbench` Contains functions to run suites, and tools to deal with the results.
-It uses ES6 and a few Web APIs, can be used in browsers and most server-side runtimes.
+It uses ES6 and a few Web APIs, compatibility with browsers and most server-side runtimes.

 * `esbench/host` Has CLI, executors, builders, and reporters.
 It is only usable from Node.js or other runtimes that compatible with Node API.